bhisaac/5eFP/5eFP-SRD.md

 | Silver | Cold |
 | White | Cold |

 You can speak, read, and write Draconic.
-Additionally, whenever you make a CHA check when interacting with dragons, add your level as a bonus if it applies to the check.
+Additionally, you gain advantage on CHA checks while interacting with dragons.

 #### Draconic Resilience